chenkianwee/project-automated/_workflows/02_bim.md

 weight: 2
 ---

+Gain a competitive edge by understanding your building’s energy performance from the earliest stages of design.

 Understand the energy implications of your building design starting from the early stages.
+Seamlessly collaborate across domains using open standards for data exchange, enhancing your design’s precision and impact.

 # Getting Started
 ----- In Construction -----